vanessalane/drink-app/README.md

 3. cd into the cloned repo and run `npm run seed`

 ## Troubleshooting
+Did you run `npm i`?

-This app depends on the following .env variables:
+This app depends on the following `.env` variables:
 - DB_NAME='drink_app'
 - DB_USER='your mysql username'
 - DB_PW='your mysql password'